videojs/videojs-contrib-ads/docs/integrator/options.md

 Set this to true if you are using ads stitched into the content video.
 This is necessary for ad events to be sent correctly.

+**NOTE:** This value is reset to the default when the source changes.
+Integrations built on top of contrib-ads should account for this by setting the value as needed for each new source.

 ### liveCuePoints

 Type: `boolean`